artaasd95/arabic-qwen-base-finetuning/docs/model-selection.md

 ---

 **Final Recommendation**: For most users with RTX 3060 12GB, start with **Qwen2.5-3B** using the SFT + DPO pipeline.
-This provides the best balance of performance, compatibility, and development experience for Arabic language applications.
+This provides the best balance of performance, compatibility, and development experience for Arabic base model fine-tuning.
+Consider experimenting with different preference optimization methods (KTO, IPO, CPO) based on your specific use case requirements.

 ## 📚 Next Steps